sciencePeptideDeck

 Are there known risks or side effects associated with the Wolverine stack?

-In animal studies, both compounds have demonstrated favorable acute safety profiles with no significant toxicity reported.
+In studies, both compounds have demonstrated favorable acute safety profiles with no significant toxicity reported.
 However, long-term safety data in humans does not exist.
 Potential concerns raised by researchers include the theoretical impact of promoting angiogenesis in individuals with undiagnosed tumors, given that new blood vessel formation supports tumor growth.
 Neither compound's long-term human safety profile is established.

 How does the Wolverine stack compare to using just one peptide?